polgarp/polgarp.github.io/_posts/9am26/Empathy.md

 <p style="text-align: center;">🁆</p>

-A few nice examples to practice empathy by **Jennifer Winter** in [**Three Exercises to Teach Your Team Empathy**](https://uxbooth.com/articles/three-exercises-to-teach-your-team-empathy/).
+A few nice examples to teach and practice empathy by **Jennifer Winter** in [**Three Exercises to Teach Your Team Empathy**](https://uxbooth.com/articles/three-exercises-to-teach-your-team-empathy/).
 These exercises focus on learning about other people, understanding their situation and practice active listening.
 Similar practices can be easily added to team meetings.

 <p style="text-align: center;">🁆</p>